A'arab Zaraq – Lucid Dreaming

-A'arab Zaraq – Lucid Dreaming is the sixth studio album by Swedish symphonic metal band Therion released in the year that the band celebrated their tenth anniversary.
-The record contains a few unused songs from Theli, a few cover songs the band had made, plus a full soundtrack Christofer Johnsson had made independently for the film called The Golden Embrace.
+A'arab Zaraq – Lucid Dreaming is the sixth studio album by Swedish symphonic metal band Therion released in 1997, when the band celebrated their tenth anniversary.
+The record contains a few unused songs from Theli, a few cover songs the band had made, plus a full soundtrack Christofer Johnsson had made independently for a 1996 short film directed by Per Albinsson, The Golden Embrace.